ibm-cloud-docs/cloud-logs/template-migration-la-platform.md

         - [ ]  Add an external integration in Cloud Logs to the Event Notifications instance.

-    - [ ] Migrate notification channels by creating the resources (topics, destinations, and subscriptions) to trigger alerts trough this channels in the IBM CLoud Events Notifications service.
+    - [ ] Migrate notification channels (Slack, PagerDuty, WebHook) by creating the resources (topics, destinations, and subscriptions) to trigger alerts trough this channels in the IBM CLoud Events Notifications service.

     - [ ] Configure Logs Routing (to continue receiving platform logs in the Log Analysis instance and the new Cloud Logs instance.)